Discover what you are naturally good at

 Conclusion

 The journey of self-development begins with awareness.
 You must first know what you have before you begin to find out what to do.
+A useful tool to help you discover yourself is the Big Five Dimensions of Personality.

-The Big Five Personality consists of five factors – Openness (to Experiences), Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
+The Big Five personality consists of five factors – Openness (to Experiences), Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 Openness to Experience is the openness to consider new ideas.

 Conscientiousness is the level of persistence a person has to achieve a goal.
 Extraversion is the inclination of a person to seek out social interactions.
+Agreeableness describes the display of prosocial behaviors.
+Neuroticism is associated with a low tolerance for stress and other adverse stimuli.

 By understanding where you stand on the continuum of each dimension, you will be able to find out the areas in which you are naturally gifted as well as areas to watch out for.
+You will then be able to use this information as a map in your journey of self-discovery.

 Blog Feedback